buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProduct.md

 Reference to the _IfcRelPositions_ relationship, which defines its relationship with a positioning element.

 ### ReferencedInStructures
-Reference to the objectified relationship _IfcRelReferencedInSpatialStructure_ may be used to reference a product to one or more spatial entities in addition to the one in which it is primarily contained.
+Reference to the objectified relationship _IfcRelReferencedInSpatialStructure_ may be used to relate a product to one or more spatial structure elements in addition to the one in which it is primarily contained.

 ## Formal Propositions